 Simplicity in design and application appeals to me.
-I always start with a colour combination that is more felt than seen, and working wet on wet with a pallet knife I create the background first.
-It’s not odd for my foregrounds to be mostly silhouette, although lately I prefer multiple layers of colour and texture.
+I always start with a colour combination that is more felt than seen, and working wet on wet with a palette knife I create the background first.
+My palette is usually limited and texture a priority.
 Acrylic paint is my preference because I am patient and yet impatient, meaning I will work endlessly to get the painting just the way I want it, but I have no patience for paint to dry.

 Not only do I want my art to catch your eye, I also want you to feel something.
 I always say, “Trees are life, and water is home.”
 I believe everyone wants to be close to water, whether that is a lake or ocean, or surrounded by trees in an aromatic pine forest.
 We love the smell, the sound, the way the waves make us feel, the way the trees soothe our chaotic souls.
 I want to capture that feeling as best as I can with my paintings.
 If you can explain why you like it then I have been successful and if you can’t, then I have been successful as well.